knwang/reaction/docs/build_notes.md

 When updating one item, all of its sibling items would need to be updated with newly normalized positions.
 I came up with three options:

 1. Return an array of the item and its updated siblings from the API.
-2. Return manually update the siblings locally (an idea I never gave real consideration because it is so bad).
+2. Manually update the siblings locally (an idea I never gave real consideration because it is so bad).
 3. After the update request completes, trigger a fetch of the parent which would retrieve the items

 All three of these options carried more maintenance contracts than I thought were worth it.